jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 # 23. Backups for disaster recovery

 - **DynamoDB offers two built-in backup methods**
+- Both of these methods are suitable for backing up your tables for disaster recovery purposes.
+- However, with these methods, you can't use the data for use cases involving data analysis or extract, transform, and load (ETL) jobs.
+- The DynamoDB Export to S3 feature is the easiest way to create backups that you can download locally or use with another AWS service.
+- To customize the process of creating backups, you can use Amazon EMR, AWS Glue, or AWS Data Pipeline.

-  - **Continuous backups using point-in-time recovery (PITR)**
+## 23.1.
+Continuous backups using point-in-time recovery (PITR)

 - Optionally enabled for the last 35 days.
 - Point-in-time recovery to any time within the backup window.
 - The recovery process creates a new table.

-  - **On-demand backups**
+## 23.2.
+On-demand backups

 - Full backups for long-term retention, until explicitely deleted.
 - Doesn't affect performance or latency.
 - Can be configured and managed in AWS Backup (enables cross-region copy).
 - The recovery process creates a new table.
-- Both of these methods are suitable for backing up your tables for disaster recovery purposes.
-- However, with these methods, you can't use the data for use cases involving data analysis or extract, transform, and load (ETL) jobs.
-- The DynamoDB Export to S3 feature is the easiest way to create backups that you can download locally or use with another AWS service.
-- To customize the process of creating backups, you can use Amazon EMR, AWS Glue, or AWS Data Pipeline.

 # 24. Integration with Amazon S3